Samoftheforrest/follow-the-leader/README.md

 ### User Stories
 - As a user, I should be able to play the game on both mobile and desktop devices.
-- As a user, I would expect the game to have an appealing aesthetic that is appropriate for the game's concept.
 - As a user, I would like to be able to select the game's difficulty.
 - As a user, I would like the game's difficulty to increase slightly as the game progresses - to keep it engaging.
 - As a user, I would like to be able to check the rules at any time during the game.